cekit/cekit/docs/descriptor/artifacts.rst

 Path artifacts
 ******************

-This way of defining artifacts is mostly used in development :doc:`overrides</overrides>` and enables you to inject artifacts from a local filesystem.
+This way of defining artifacts is mostly used in development :doc:`overrides </handbook/overrides>` and enables you to inject artifacts from a local filesystem.

 .. code-block:: yaml